Hakimbek/my-spring-boot-notes/2_Project_Components/Multi_Module_Project/README.md

 The EAR file contains one or many WAR files.
 Each WAR file contains the service project that has common code to all WAR files and packaging type in the JAR.

 ![Multi Module Photo](/2_Project_Components/Multi_Module_Project/image/ear.png)

+## Maven child projects/modules
+- The child modules are independent maven projects that share properties from the parent project.
+- All child projects can be built with a single command because it is inside a parent project.
+- It is easier to define the relationship between the projects.